How To Make iPhone Apps – Object Oriented Programming and Classes

 Your iPhone only has a limited amount of memory.
 Every object you create will use up some of that memory and when you’re done with that object, it gets destroyed and the memory it took up gets freed to be used for something else.

-To make things even more complicated, there are two types of memory, Stack and Heap.
+To make things even more complicated, there are two types of memory, stack and heap.
 The stack is for value type variables and the heap is for reference type objects.

 To give you a visual representation of the stack, imagine it like a stack of books.
 When you allocate memory, you put a book on top of the stack.
 If you wanted to free memory, you would take the top book off first.
 This is called LIFO, or last-in-first-out.
-The last one in, is the first one out like in our stack of books analogy.

 With a heap, think of it like a row of mailboxes, each box having its own address.
-When we allocate memory on the Heap, a mailbox gets picked and the actual object resides in the mailbox.
+When we allocate memory on the heap, a mailbox gets picked and the actual object resides in the mailbox.

 Here’s what a statement to allocate an object looks like: